 Prepare a neatly organized Yearly Plan.
-This section is worth 5% of the Portfolio Grade.
-It should be obvious that you followed the NAD Curriculum Guide as the framework.
+This section is worth.
+It should be obvious that you followed the NAD Curriculum Guide and the Bible Encounter Curriculum as the framework.
 Include all of the following:

-- 1. Weekly dates for the upcoming school year - 2.
-Short weeks due to vacations/holidays, field trips, or testing should be noted - 3.
-Unit topics for bible content assigned to specific weeks - 4.
-Notation of where weeks of prayer and outreach will be held
+- 1. Which Bible Encounter Units you will use for your grades. - 2.
+Weekly dates for the upcoming school year - 3.
+Short weeks due to vacations/holidays, field trips, or testing should be noted - 4.
+Unit topics for Bible content assigned to specific weeks - 5.
+Notation of where weeks of prayer and outreach will be held - 6.
+Outreach activities